 Sexual abuse in the Catholic Diocese of Belleville has brought this international scandal too close to home.
 While it’s hard to imagine something so painful happening in our own backyard, credible allegations against Belleville priests have led many victims to come forward with their own stories.
 There is no single way to pursue justice against predatory clergy members, but taking legal action is one of the most empowering.
 Civil cases around the country have helped document abuse within the church and bring a sense of closure to survivors.

-Rosenfeld Injury Lawyers LLC is committed to seeking justice for people abused by officials in the Belleville Diocese.
-Contact our office for a free and confidential review of your legal rights and options.
+Rosenfeld Injury Lawyers LLC is committed to seeking justice for people abused by priests and other officials in the Belleville Diocese.
+Contact our attorneys for a free and confidential review of your legal rights and options.

 Abuse in the Diocese of Belleville

 22 priests in the Diocese of Belleville have been accused of sexual abuse, but some believe this to be the tip of the iceberg.
 As many as 400 Illinois priests were named in the report, and as more survivors come forward, the list will continue to grow.
 The Survivors Network of those Abused by Priests, or SNAP, says the Diocese of Belleville has continued to ignore the crimes of at least 10 members of the clergy.
 The group aims to publicize the names of the accused to prevent further abuse from occurring.

 A database of the allegations against Diocese of Belleville priests catalogs their crimes.
 Some have been formally charged, while others have been removed from their posts.
 The details of the alleged abuse can be difficult to read, but they represent only a fraction of an untold number of incidents.
 They say justice dies in the dark.
 These lists, reports, and databases shine a light on crimes the church would prefer to ignore.